dreamcatcher-tech/network/Inbox/2024-01-05 1510 method for surgical file updates.md

 LLMs make mistakes on numbers - if a huge value is placed on a single char, you have designed your system wrong.
 Instead use its verbosity to increase the certainty.

 If there is an error, expand the limits the text by a few more characters, until it gets it right.

+Could also provide document chunkers, where a large doc is broken down into parts that get AI summarized, so that it can walk around like a merkle tree.